Gavin Esler: Journalism career

 course' could make it hard for that presenter to conduct American political interviews".

 Until 2017, Esler was the main presenter of Dateline London on BBC News and BBC World News most Sunday mornings at 11 am.
 Between 2008 and 2017, he also presented the BBC News at Five on the BBC News channel on Fridays and when Huw Edwards was away.
 Esler has also hosted BBC Radio 4 factual series Four Corners along with fellow Scottish broadcaster Anne MacKenzie.
 He had a regular slot on Saturdays and Sundays, working across BBC World, BBC News and BBC One, and co-presented the regular Film Review with Mark Kermode.

 On 11 March 2017, Esler confirmed via his Twitter profile that he would be leaving the BBC to concentrate on his writing activities.
 The Film Review was presented by other presenters although he continued to present Dateline London.
 He returned on 31 March 2017 to present his final BBC News at Five and Film Review.
 He returned to the BBC later that year as host of Talking Books.

-Since 2021, Esler has been a regular presenter and contributor to the political podcast The Bunker.
+Since 2021 Esler has been a regular presenter and contributor to the political podcast The Bunker..
+Since 2023 he has presented the podcast This Is Not A Drill.